Managing Peak Travel Periods in Off-Airport Parking

 Capacity Illusion

-The lot still has open spaces, but lanes, shuttles, or retrieval flow have already reduced serviceable capacity.
+The lot still has open spaces, but lanes, shuttles, retrieval flow, or pickup demand have already reduced serviceable capacity.

 Rates remain static when they should be strategic, or change too late to influence demand in a useful way.